10 Ways to Help the World on Earth Day

 1. Learn more about climate change.

 In Laudato Si’, Pope Francis reminds us that we have a responsibility to care for the Earth—our common home.
-CRS is creating a yearlong campaign that includes stories from the field showing how the changing environment is affecting the world’s most vulnerable.
+A yearlong campaign by CRS includes stories from the field showing how the changing environment is affecting the world’s most vulnerable.
 Our work spans the globe: from responding to drought in the Dry Corridor of Guatemala, to helping coastal communities deal with rising sea waters in Bangladesh.

 2. Advocate for our Earth and its people.

 Ask Congress to protect people most harmed by climate change.
-You can be an advocate for those who often are not heard, by asking your senators and representative to support funding for poverty-focused international assistance, particularly the Green Climate Fund, and full implementation of the Paris Climate Change Accord.
+You can be an advocate for those who often are not heard, by asking your senators and representative to address hunger concerns and support funding for poverty-focused international assistance, particularly the Green Climate Fund.

 3. Plant a tree in your community.